epfldata/squall/README.markdown

 ### Documentation
+White paper is available [here](http://infoscience.epfl.ch/record/217286/files/paper.pdf).
 Detailed documentation can be found on the [Squall wiki](http://github.com/epfldata/squall/wiki).

 ### Contributing to Squall
 We'd love to have your help in making Squall better.
 If you're interested, please communicate with us your suggestions and get your name to the [Contributors](https://github.com/epfldata/squall/wiki/Contributors) list.